Kartchner Caverns Arizona State Park

-They had to keep misting with water to keep the humidity at 99% and temperature at a constant 68 degrees, even when it was over 100 degrees outside.
-Trails had to be built by hand with no heavy equipment, cement had to be brought through the airlocks in hand-carried buckets, and rocks gently moved one by one to build the wheel-chair accessible trails.
+They had to keep misting with water to keep the humidity at 99% and the temperature at a constant 68 degrees, even when it was over 100 degrees outside.
+Trails had to be built by hand with no heavy equipment, cement had to be brought through the airlocks in hand-carried buckets, and rocks gently moved one by one to build wheelchair accessible trails.
 Environmental stations constantly monitor the high humidity and moderate temperatures inside the cave that must be protected as it contrasts dramatically with the dry, hot desert above.
 From May to mid-September the cave serves as a maternity ward for 1,000 female Myotis velifer bats that roost in the lower caverns.

 The Arizona State Parks department opened Kartchner Caverns State Park's "Big Room" in 2003.
 "The public has marveled at the Throne and Rotunda Rooms in the upper portion of the cave," says State Parks Director Ken Travous.
 "But the Big Room brings you closer to many of the calcite formations where you can sense the fragile nature of this pristine cave.
-The Big Room unveil a strikingly different vista of this ecological wonder."
+The Big Room unveils a strikingly different vista of this ecological wonder."
 It is half of a mile long and takes an hour and 45 minutes to complete, one hour of which is underground.

 As you move through the cave, it is hard to fathom the vastness of the 1.7-acre Big Room.
-Unlike the Rotunda/Throne Room, the Big Room's cave formations hover within arms reach of the trail, even though the largest part of the room is approximately 400 feet long by 240 feet wide.
+Unlike the Rotunda/Throne Room, the Big Room's cave formations hover within arm's reach of the trail, even though the largest part of the room is approximately 400 feet long by 240 feet wide.
 Cave formations are scattered among the colossal boulders and small chambers.
 The tour trail winds through the Strawberry Room where the flowstone is renewed with each drip of water onto the red and orange surface.
 The rare beauty of the cave features is not the only reason Kartchner Caverns is considered one of the top ten caves in the world.
 The wet glistening minerals that adorn the ceilings and floors make it a wonder from a mineralogical standpoint.
 Delicate soda straws, helictites, turnips, popcorn, and dramatic shields grow from every corner, with the newly discovered delicate cave cotton only appearing during rains in back windy, dark corridors.

 According to Executive Director Ken Travous, "Safety and cave environmental concerns have been our guiding principles as we finish each phase of construction and we have made every effort to ensure the protection of the cave and its fragile ecosystem throughout this development.
 The key issues are that no one has been injured and our environmental monitoring inside the cave is indicating the predicted level of temperature change as we develop the cave."
 The cave reports indicate that the temperature is at the upper end of the 1992 predicted scale for the development phase and the cave is warmer and dryer than in the past, but that is partly due to regional drought and warming conditions.

 Kartchner Caverns State Park draws international attention because of the variety of formations and for the innovative techniques used to develop the cave.
 The extensive environmental research program and the state-of-the-art development techniques that protect the cave and its sensitive ecosystem are becoming the model for caves around the world.
 This technology is being instituted in other newly discovered caves in America and other countries.
-The Big Room provide another area of this natural wonder that Arizonans can offer to the world.
+The Big Room provides another area of this natural wonder that Arizonans can offer to the world.